 With the help of a nutritionist, the district food services department works hard to ensure Snack Pack foods are shelf stable, simple to prepare with or without adult assistance, and nutritionally substantive.
 Snack Pack menus change each week, and include a mix of the following items:

-Fruit juice boxes, shelf-stable white and chocolate milk, fruit snacks, instant oatmeal, granola bars, cereal bars, beef sticks, fresh apples and oranges, snack items, peanut butter crackers, and single-serve packets of cereal, Easy Mac and Ramen noodles.
+Shelf-stable white and chocolate milk, fruit snacks, instant oatmeal, granola bars, cereal bars, peanut butter, cheese crackers, beef sticks, fresh apples and oranges, peanut butter crackers, cans of soup and single-serve packets of cereal, mac & cheese and Ramen noodles.

 How can I get involved?

-- Businesses or groups can collect donations to help fund the program.
+• Businesses or groups can collect monetary donations or specific Snack Pack foods to help fund the program.

-- We can provide posters and pledge cards to encourage donations from your church, business or group.
+• We can provide donation bins and marketing materials to encourage donations from your church, business or group.
 Donate directly to the Snack Pack program by mailing a check to Bright Futures Joplin, 825 S. Pearl, Joplin, MO 64801.
-Be sure to designate the donation as intended for Snack Packs!
-Donations are fully deductible.
+Bright Futures Joplin is a nonprofit organization; donations are fully deductible.